We are reader supported. If you buy through the links on our website, we may earn a small commission at no additional cost to you. Learn more.

 1. Steam due to condensation

-If the white smoke was seen on a cold winter day at the engine startup, there is nothing to worry about.
+If the white smoke from exhaust was seen on a cold winter day at the engine startup, there is nothing to worry about.
 This is nothing but the steam due to condensation.

 As the engine warms up, this steam will disappear, usually after four or five minutes.
 You can check it by pressing the accelerator to a higher rpm when the car is on idle.
 However, pressing the accelerator is not recommended when you have just started the car.